davidallenby/ng-whac-a-mole/README.md

 ### Best practices & coding style guide

 #### `const, let, var` when defining variables
-* If the value remains unchanged, use `const varName`
+* If you're using a constant value, use `const varName`
 * If the value is going to change, use let `let varName`
 * If you're going to use var... don't.